Science, Open Data and the COVID-19 Pandemic

 The first one is the ongoing discussions for dealing with DSI under the Nagoya Protocol of CBD.
 The negotiations should be carefully steered before decisions are made during the next governing body meeting of the CBD that is scheduled to be held in 2020.
 While Article 8 (b) of the protocol requires countries to pay ‘due regard’ to present or imminent emergencies in providing access and sharing benefits, countries while developing national ABS frameworks need to ensure the procedural and institutional mechanisms to deal with ABS are simple and quick.
 Technical and institutional capacities need to be built for this at the national level.

-The nature of public disclosure of sequence information, as witnessed during the current COVID-19 pandemic is a great example of the need for open source data and information that can be used for developing diagnostics and treatment.
+The nature of public disclosure of sequence information, as witnessed during the current COVID-19 pandemic is a great example of the need for open-source data and information that can be used for developing diagnostics and treatment.
 Only time will determine how the commercialization of the products would span out and decisions would be made to share the benefits from using such data and information.

 If used appropriately, the enabling provisions of the Nagoya Protocol can come to the rescue of future discussions on both access and sharing benefits.
-For this, the discussions under the DSI component of the Nagoya Protocol needs to focus on decisions that are both facilitating and enabling.
+For this, the discussions under the DSI component of the Nagoya Protocol need to focus on decisions that are both facilitating and enabling.

 The second challenge is the near absence of national policy frameworks on synthetic biology.
 The private sector is mainly dedicated to research and development.
 Based on the descriptions above on how technology is currently addressing COVID-19, it is important for countries to come up with policy frameworks that define future investments and collaborations using technology.